Information and guidance implemented 2021 and will be reviewed in 2022 (or earlier should guidance and legislation change).

 Management of provider access requests

-Procedure – A provider wishing to request access should contact, Lee Thompson, tel: (01482) 854588 email: leethompson@oakfieldhull.co.uk
+Procedure – A provider wishing to request access should contact, Lee Thompson, Tel: (01482) 854588 email: leethompson@oakfieldhull.co.uk

-Careers Leader: Lee Thompson
+Lee Thompson (Assistant Headteacher)

 leethompson@oakfieldhull.co.uk